 2008 Air War College, Maxwell AFB, Ala., by correspondence

-10. October 2013 – August 2015, Director, 14th Air Force/Joint Functional Space Component Command/614th Air and Space Operations Center Consolidation Program, Vandenberg AFB, Calif.
+10. October 2013–August 2015, Director, Fourteenth Air Force/Joint Functional Space Component Command/614th Air and Space Operations Center Consolidation Program, Vandenberg AFB, Calif.

-11. July 2015 – April 2017, Mobilization Assistant to the Air Force Director of Civil Engineers, Deputy Chief of Staff for Logistics, Engineering and Force Protection, Headquarters Air Force, Arlington, Va.
+11. July 2015–April 2017, Mobilization Assistant to the Air Force Director of Civil Engineers, Deputy Chief of Staff for Logistics, Engineering and Force Protection, Headquarters Air Force, the Pentagon, Arlington, Va.

-12. April 2017 – November 2018, Principle Deputy Director of Logistics, Engineering and Force Protection, Headquarters Air Force Reserve Command, Robins AFB, Ga.
+12. April 2017–November 2018, Principal Deputy Director of Logistics, Engineering and Force Protection, Headquarters Air Force Reserve Command, Robins AFB, Ga.

 MAJOR AWARDS AND DECORATIONS